-- The contract amount will be paid as per the above installments after completion of the work and finalization and approval of the evaluation report. - The requested expected no. of days for each deliverable is purely for procurement justification purposes and will not affect the payment terms of the contract which is lump sum (deliverable based) - The offered and agreed amount of each deliverable will not be subject to change during the lifetime of the contract. - The payments will be made based on the completion of each deliverable upon certification by UNDP that the deliverables have been satisfactorily received.
+- The requested expected no. of days for each deliverable is purely for procurement justification purposes and will not affect the payment terms of the contract which is lump sum (deliverable based) - The offered and agreed amount of each deliverable will not be subject to change during the lifetime of the contract. - The payments will be made based on the completion of each deliverable upon certification by UNDP that the deliverables have been satisfactorily received.